 Information and guidance on tree species diversity and selection may also be helpful in relation to new woodland creation.

-Every GWC plan requires an EIA opinion by NRW to assess whether consent is needed for the new planting proposal.
-In the majority of cases, the EIA opinion will be assessed as part of the GWC plan verification process and a separate EIA opinion form will not be needed.
-For larger, more complex GWC plans, an EIA opinion form will need to be submitted to find out whether NRW consent is required and an EIA Statement is needed.
-For more information, refer to:
+In most cases, an Environmental Impact Assessment (EIA) opinion will be made as part of the Glastir Woodland Creation verification process and a separate EIA opinion form will not be needed.
+For larger, more complex Glastir Woodland Creation proposals, an EIA opinion form can be submitted independently to find out whether our consent is required and whether an EIA Statement is needed.
+For more information, refer to:-

 - EIA apply for our opinion